 Emily Flack is a Canadian singer, step-dancer, musician, composer and songwriter.
-She is from London, Ontario, but is now based in Ireland.
+She is from Dorchester, Ontario, but is now based in Ireland.
 It was there that she completed her Master’s Degree in Traditional Irish Song at the Irish World Academy, University of Limerick.
 She now teaches as a tutor at the Academy in their BA and MA music and dance programs, and performs regularly throughout Canada, the USA, the UK, and Europe.

 Emily’s foray into the world of music started at home with her mother Denise, the principal singer of the group Leahy.
 Gifted with a natural ability to sing and dance, Emily followed her desire for music and has become a unique and dynamic artist in her own right.
 Today, Emily performs as a solo artist and with a variety of other musicians and groups from around the world.
 She is a rich, soulful, and vibrant performer who pushes boundaries.
 Her foundation in music began in the traditional, Celtic, and folk genres, but she also engages with all styles of music – pop, jazz, Celtic, folk, American country and classical.
 Her sound breaks the mould as she marries the progressive with the traditional.
 This is most evident on her current recording project which is a five-track EP of original music, produced and recorded in Belfast, Northern Ireland.
-It is set to be released in 2019.
+It was released in March 2019.

 Produced by Belfast native Peter Wallace, and mixed by three time Grammy Award winning producer/mixer David Botrill, ‘Throwing Shapes’ also featured guest performances by true stars in the firmament of Irish folk music, whistle and flute player Brian Finnegan from the band Flook and guitarist Marty Barry.